 Interior Log Home Inspection

 Open and close the windows and watch for smooth operation and no binding.
 Can you latch each window?
 Are there any obvious problems or broken glass?
 Your inspection checklist needs to take into account the fact that all log homes will settle to some degree – some more than others and the builder needs to account for this settling.

+Make sure cabin floors are level and hardwood flooring is not overly worn.
+Some wear and tear are normal but if there have been pets or the original flooring wasn’t of great quality you may be looking at renewing the floors.
 If floors are made of solid hardwood you can generally sand and refinish them 2 or 3 times.
 If they are engineered hardwood you may only have enough finish top layer of wood for one re-sanding.

 Look for water stains on the logs where leaks may have entered, especially around windows and doors where the exterior envelope has been breached.
 These door and window bucks need to be sealed to the logs carefully to prevent leakage.

 Part of your cabin inspection checklist should include looking where cabinetry meets the wall and how trim meets in the corner to see how square the walls are.
 Log walls can bow in or out if the builder wasn’t extremely careful about setting the logs during the build.

 Look for daylight at the corners or between log courses to see how well the logs were sealed as they were put up.
 Some log corner joints are more prone to air infiltration, especially butt-and-pass.